gungla/Backend-Coderhouse/README.md

 ### Chat

-Obtein user token fir use de chat
+You need the user token for use de chat
 > Ver : [http://localhost:3001]